o-ran-sc/portal-nonrtric-controlpanel/docs/overview.rst

 Control Panel Overview
 ======================

-The Non-RT RIC Control Panel is a graphical user  user interface that enables the user to manage the Policies in the network.
-The Control Panel interacts with the Policy agent via a REST API.
+The Non-RT RIC Control Panel is a graphical user interface that enables the user to manage the Policies in the network.
+The Control Panel interacts with the Policy Agent via a REST API.
 The Control Panel generates its GUI from JSON schemas in a model driven fashion.

 The Control Panel consists of a back end implemented as a Java Spring Boot application and a fronted developed using the